 Question #7: Dr. Brouwer, can you tell us what are some of the theoretical or hypothetical risks associated with hormone replacement therapy, and tell us your opinion on those hypothetical risks?

 Dr. Brouwer: Yeah, that’s a great question because there’s so much misinformation out there about hormone replacement therapy.
-Not only does the misinformation spread on the internet and through the media news sources, but even other doctors that don’t really study bioidentical hormone replacement can spread myths.
+Not only does the misinformation spread on the internet and through the media news sources, but even other doctors that don’t study bioidentical hormone replacement can spread myths.

-Also, a really poorly done study was put out several years ago that said that there was an increase in heart disease in men when they did testosterone therapy.
-Actually, the study showed the opposite of that, but the way it was reported was really false, so there are a lot of myths about it.
+Also, a poorly done study was put out several years ago that said that there was an increase in heart disease in men when they did testosterone therapy.
+Actually, the study showed the opposite of that, but the way it was reported was false, so there are a lot of myths about it.

 Question #8: And here’s a question for all of us: At what age should someone stop taking bioidentical hormone replacement therapy?